zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

-learn when we should be omniscience (??); we should learn when we should be renounced; we should learn when we should be practiced as evidence (testimony??); Learning [Ps.1,41.], should be practiced, should be carried out well, and should be turned after being held up.”
+learn when we should be omniscience (??); we should learn when we should be renounced; we should learn when we should be practiced as evidence (testimony??); Learning [Ps.1,41.], should be practiced, should be carried out well, and should be turned after being held up."
 It is because you should learn for your own Nibbana.